kaunjovi/learn-python3-2022/README.md

 ## pipenv

 - Use pipenv to create a virtual environment, download dependencies locally and manage them as well.
+- Create the folder for your project and in it create the .venv folder and Pipfile file.
+- cd to your project folder and try the following commands.

 ```batch
 brew install pipenv